-First lady's parents appear with immigration attorney in NY
+First lady's parents appear with immigration attorney

 The Slovenian couple had no comment Wednesday afternoon after about an hour-long meeting in the building which houses offices for federal immigration officials who help process citizenship applications.

-Viktor and Amalija Knavs are lawful permanent residents of the U.S., according to their lawyer Michael Wildes.
+Lawyer Michael Wildes says Viktor and Amalija Knavs are lawful permanent residents of the U.S.

 The attorney and the White House have declined to comment on whether the first lady's parents are seeking to become U.S. citizens.